ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

 	{doc_url}

-This variable will be substituted with the URL found in Admin > General Config > URL to Documentation Directory
+This variable will be substituted with the URL found in **URL to Documentation Directory** under :menuselection:`Admin --> General Config`.

 elapsed\_time
 -------------